poonchuanan/tp/docs/DeveloperGuide.md

 Aspect: Input parameters for add food/exercise

 >Current choice: Input format for adding: `add f/ FOOD_DESCRIPTION c/ CALORIE_COUNT <d/ DATE>` OR `add f/ EXERCISE_DESCRIPTION c/ CALORIE_COUNT <d/ DATE>`
 >Where words in CAPS are parameters to be filled by the user and word in <this> are optional.
-None addition date would add to today's list.
+Not including the <date> parameter would add to today's list.
 >* Pros: Faster and shorter input time for user.
 >* Cons: Have to ensure that user entry would be added to the correct date.